 Financial Separation and Procurement of Goods and Services

-Startup companies must maintain their financial records independently from University financials.
+Startup company financials must maintain their financial records independently from university financials.
 It is advisable to utilize private funds for acquiring software such as QuickBooks to effectively track and manage startup financial records.
-Startup companies must establish dedicated bank accounts under their own Federal Employer Identification Number (FEIN) or employee Social Security Number (SSN).
-These accounts must be separate from any UI related accounts.
+Startup companies must establish dedicated bank accounts under the company’s Federal Employer Identification Number (FEIN) or employee Social Security Number (SSN).
+These accounts should be separate from any UI-related accounts.

 University accounts and funds should not be used to financially support or sponsor any activities of such companies.
 Any University investment in startup companies should be managed through the UI Research Foundation (UIRF).

-University funds, which includes resources such as faculty research startup funds, grants, contracts, donations, etc., may not be used for the procurement of goods or services for startup companies.
+University funds, which includes resources such as faculty startup funds, grants, contracts, donations, etc., may not be used for the procurement of goods or services for startup companies.
 UI funds may not be used to support the activities, expenses, or payroll of a startup company.
-Furthermore, goods or services purchased by the University should not be used by startup companies.
-UI resources are to be used to further the University’s mission, and all expenditures made from UI accounts must strictly align with official University business.
-Should any costs be inadvertently paid for by the University through its accounts or transactions, the employee or company is obligated to promptly reimburse such costs.
+Furthermore, goods or services purchased by the university should not be used by startup companies.
+UI resources are to be used to further the university’s mission, and all expenditures made from UI accounts must strictly align with official university business.
+Should any costs be inadvertently paid for by the university through its accounts or transactions, the employee or company is obligated to promptly reimburse such costs.

 Use of University Facilities and Resources

-In accordance with the UI Policy Manual University employees may not use University resources, including University personnel, working time, supplies, equipment, or communications in support of the activities of an external entity.
-This means that University employees must refrain from using University computers, printers, phones, email accounts, supplies, administrative staff, and other office resources.
-In addition, startup companies and their employees should not use University office or laboratory space for the conduct of their business, absent an approved agreement with the University to address such use.
+In accordance with the UI Policy Manual, university employees may not use university resources, including university personnel, working time, supplies, equipment, or communications in support of the activities of an external entity.
+This includes refraining from the use of university computers, printers, phones, email accounts, supplies, administrative staff, and other office resources.
+In addition, startup companies and their employees should not use university office or laboratory space for the conduct of their business,

 Access to Services

-A startup company coming out of a University lab may still need access to specialized capabilities, labs, or equipment on campus.
-There are several ways to enter into a contract for such access that are in accordance with university, state, and federal policies and that can allow the company to retain the IP (Intellectual Property) created by the startup while accessing facilities and equipment.
+A company coming out of a university lab may still need access to specialized capabilities, labs, or equipment on campus.
+There are several ways to enter into a contract for such access that are in accordance with university, state, and federal policies and that can allow the company to retain the IP (Intellectual Property) created while accessing facilities and equipment.

 Startup space in Bioventures or TRI have access to shared equipment as a condition of the lease.
-Use of University owned equipment or assets by companies outside of leased space or rental of UI equipment may be allowed if there is additional capacity beyond what is needed for University directed activities AND the companies pay for access to these resources.
+Use of university owned equipment or assets by companies outside of leased space or rental of UI equipment may be allowed if there is additional capacity beyond what is required for university-directed activities AND the companies pay for access to these resources.

-University faculty and staff owned startups and other external companies have access to core facilities on campus.
+University startup and other external companies have access to core facilities on campus.
 Priority for the use of core facilities will go to institutional needs.
 Core facility use fees will be dependent on the status of the company as outlined below.

 Services Provided | ||